 Greenwich

 § This page gives an overview of the Greenwich local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Greenwich in southeast London is a UNESCO World Heritage Site, famous for its maritime history, the Royal Observatory, and the Prime Meridian.
 The borough also includes modern developments like the O2 Arena and riverside housing at Greenwich Peninsula.

-The administrative boundary of Greenwich can be viewed on OpenStreetMap: District Boundary of Greenwich.
+The administrative boundary of Greenwich can also be viewed on OpenStreetMap: District Boundary of Greenwich.

 Key Facts about Greenwich